A complete guide for businesses:

 Onboarding remote employees

 Starting a new job can be scary – and even more daunting when you’re working remotely.
 Think about it.
 New employees are sitting at home on their own getting to grips with new platforms, processes and people.
+When we spoke to Ben Chatfield, he explained that:

-When we spoke to Ben Chatfield, Co-Founder and CEO of Tempo, an all-in-one hiring platform for business and commercial roles, he explained that: “Once someone is onboard, integration and ramp up can be a challenge.
+“Once someone is onboard, integration and ramp up can be a challenge.
 It’s really important to create structure for their first couple of weeks, being very thorough and intentional with the information you share with them.
-You can’t rely on learning by osmosis that usually happens from being in the office and overhearing conversations.”
+You can’t rely on learning by osmosis that usually happens from being in the office and overhearing conversations”

 It’s an employer’s responsibility to equip their employees with the right tools and information they need to do their job properly, as well as induct them into the company well.
 They shouldn’t need to ask questions about login passwords, or not know members of their team after a week.
 A good onboarding programme should go through all the essentials.